Rainbell129/countdown_obsidian/README.md

 ## Get Started
 1. Embed a ```birthday: YYYY-MM-DD``` in the YAML section of a _person/pet_ md file;
 2. Find **Birthday Countdown: create a count down in the current file** in the command list;
-3. A stickie would be generated where your cursor is placed;
+3. A stickie will be generated where the cursor is placed;
 4. You can also change the time zone in which a birthday would be filtered out in the Settings.

 <p align="center" width="100%"><img src="https://user-images.githubusercontent.com/58488160/142820583-163f23bb-9fd4-4a90-bd32-1cf9d39e490a.png" width="300"></p>